Glass or PET bottles?

 - One will now be able to understand that we are not guided by some nonsense that is on the Internet.
 If we would do that we would place commerce over quality and we would maybe miss those customers would believe this nonsense.
 Commerce over quality in our company is unthinkable.

-- The transition of our packaging for all our products from glass to PET is done for environmental reasons related transport (much heavier) and the risk of breakage during transport.
+- The transition of our packaging for all our products from glass to PET is done for environmental reasons and reasons related to transport (much heavier) and the risk of breakage during transport.
+The CO2 emission of a glass bottle is about twice as large as a PET Bottle.

 - We stand for only one thing and that is quality that we always guarantee.